cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/05-cosmwasm.md

 ## Install

-As usuall with the Cosmos SDK, you will need to have installed Go.
+As usual with the Cosmos SDK, you will need to have installed Go.
 In addition, you will install Rust in order to write smart contracts.
 Go to https://rustup.rs/ and install Rust.
 Set the wasm32 target:

 ```bash
 $ rustup target list --installed